 I have always wondered this.
 How many years does a catfish live?
 After some research, here’s what I learned.

 How many years does a catfish live depends on the species of the catfish.
 Catfish can live up to 20 years old.
 The Mekong can live 60 plus years.
 For most of the fish we actively angle for, you are looking in the 8-20-year range.

 How Long Will A Catfish Live in Capacity?

 I was also curious if it made a difference in how long a catfish will live in the wild and the opposite end of the spectrum.

-How long will a catfish live in capacity?
-If conditions are ideal, you can expect a catfish to live 10 years or slightly longer in captivity if conditions are controlled and well maintained.
+If conditions are ideal, you can expect a catfish in capacity to live 10 years or slightly longer in captivity if conditions are controlled and well maintained.

 How Much Does A Catfish Grow in A Year?

 This was something I have always wanted to know.